Terabit-Ethernet/Understanding-network-stack-overheads-SIGCOMM-2021/README.md

 #### Caveats of Our Work

 Our work has been evaluated with two servers with 4-socket multi-core CPUs and 100 Gbps NICs directly connected with a DAC cable.
 While we generally focus on trends rather than individual data points, other combinations of end-host network stacks and hardware may exhibit different performance characteristics.
 All our scripts use `network_setup.sh` to configure the NIC to allow a specific benchmark to be performed.
-Some of these configurations may be specific to Mellanox NICs (e.g., enabling aRFS).
+Some of these configurations may be specific to Mellanox NICs (e.g. enabling aRFS).

 ### Running Experiments